Wood features

 The more porous and less dense it is, the better thermal insulator it is

 Wood is a natural thermal insulator due to its cellular structure.
-The voids inside are responsible for this property because they do not contribute to the transfer of heat from one side to the other.
-Therefore, the more porous and less dense wood is, the better insulator it is.
+The voids inside are responsible for this property because they do not contribute to heat transfer from one part to another.
+Therefore, the more porous, less dense wood is, the better insulator it is.
 Its insulating properties make it a good building material, with lower energy consumption where it is used.
-For example, the coefficient of thermal conductivity of construction timber is 0.13 W/mK, while for reinforced concrete and masonry it is 2.30 W/mK.
+For example, the thermal conductivity coefficient of construction timber is 0.13 W/mK, while for reinforced concrete and masonry it is 2.30 W/mK.

-Insulating capacities depend not only on wood density but also by species, moisture content, direction relative to the central axis and temperature.
-The higher the moisture content, the higher the conductivity and the less insulating the wood.
-This is because water fills the gaps, thus helping to transfer heat.
+Insulation capabilities do not only depend on wood density but also by species, moisture content, direction relative to the central axis and temperature.
+The higher the water content, the higher the conductivity and the less insulating the wood.
+This is because water fills the voids, thus aiding heat transfer.
 In the longitudinal direction, the conductivity of wood is 2-3 times higher than in the radial and tangential directions.
-Being along the grain, heat is more easily conducted, as wood is less insulating in this direction.
+Being along the grain, heat is conducted more easily, wood being less insulating in this direction.
 Conductivity also increases with increasing temperature, when expansion in the radial and tangential direction is greater.
 Due to this expansion, the amount of heat transferred in these directions is greater, which leads to a decrease in insulating properties.

-As I said, the insulating properties of wood also depend on the species.
-Different density, cell structure make some species more suitable than others for flooring, cladding or even house construction.
-Studying these properties we find that Canadian poplar (0.090 W/mK) and fir (0.110 W/mK) have much better insulating properties than oak (0.197 W/mK) or plum (0.179 W/mK).
-Find out more here a very interesting study on more than 30 wood species on their thermal insulation properties.
+As I said, the insulating capacities of wood also depend on the species.
+Different densities and cell structure make some species more suitable than others for flooring, cladding or even house construction.
+By studying these properties, we find that Canadian poplar (0.090 W/mK) and fir (0.110 W/mK) have much better insulating properties than oak (0.197 W/mK) or plum (0.179 W/mK).
+Find out more here a very interesting study on the thermal insulation properties of more than 30 wood species.

 thermal properties of wood